tw93/Pake/bin/README_EN.md

 #### [name]

-The application name, if not specified when entering, will prompt you to enter.
+The application name, if not specified when entering, will prompt you to enter, input must be English.

 ```shell
 --name <value>